1928 Fairfield murders: Bryan ranch murders

-Next Leung went to the laundry house, where Wong Gee's brother, Wong Hueng, lived.
+Leung next went to the residence of Wong Hueng, Wong Gee's brother, which doubled as either a laundry house or office.
 Leung could not enter as the occupant had locked himself inside and attempted to hide under a bed, but Leung shot through a window, hitting Wong Hueng in the abdomen.
 Leung then made his way to the cutting shed, which was the home of the ranch's cook, Low Shek Way, who was wounded by a shot through the stomach.
 Low was later taken to Fairfield hospital, where he died a few hours later.
-While walking half a mile through towards the home of Wong Gee, Leung shot and killed worker Yeung Foon, who was standing in an orchard.
-Another worker was able to escape the shooting to the neighboring farm of Wong Gee's half-brother, Sam Wong, using a telephone there to call police.
+While walking half a mile through towards the home of Wong Gee, Leung shot and killed worker Yeung Foon, who was standing in an orchard collecting pears.
+Another worker, named in early reports Lo Wa Way, was able to escape the shooting to the neighboring farm of Wong Gee's half-brother, Wong Quay a.k.a.
+Sam Wong, using a telephone there to call police, at around 9:00 a.m.
+The Thornton account claimed that Wong Hueng, as Wong Wing Hong, had already been killed at the dugout, identifying the man killed at the laundry house as "the boy of Low Chuck Way", who was shot twice, with the first gunshot breaking his left leg and the second striking him in the heart.
+Afterwards, Yeung, identified as "Yung Fong", was stated to have been shot to death in his bed in a shack 200 yd from the laundry house before Low Chuck Way was killed after crossing paths with Leung in the orchard.
+A surviving witness stated that he saw an elderly worker, named as Yeung Soon, attempting to reason with Leung before the elderly worker was shot four times in the chest.
+Another account claimed that Leung encountered one of the victims in company of two white women, whom he asked to step aside before fatally shooting the man.